jgm/cheapskate/README.markdown

 ### Raw HTML blocks

-Raw HTML blocks work a bit differently than in Markdown.pl.
+Raw HTML blocks work a bit differently than in `Markdown.pl`.
 A raw HTML block starts with a block-level HTML tag (opening or closing), or a comment start `<!--` or end `-->`, and goes until the next blank line.
 The whole block is included as raw HTML.